randomusername87/NICS_queries/README.md

 Examining the % difference in NICS run for purchases in 2018 and 2020 by state.

 STEP 7:
-Finding the average monthly NICS run for purchases in each state (to use as a new baseline).
+Finding the average monthly NICS run for purchases in each state.

 STEP 8:
+Finding the average yearly NICS run for purchases in each state (to use as a new baseline).

+STEP 9:
 Comparing each states 2020 NICS run for purchases with their average.

-STEP 9:
+STEP 10:
 Finding the months with the highest month-to-month increase in NICS run for purchases

-STEP 10:
+STEP 11:
 Comparing each state's monthly average NICS run for purchases with that of the months identified in the previous step.